crisp-oss/chappe/README.md

 All Prism rules available can be found [here](https://github.com/PrismJS/prism/tree/master/components).

 _👉 Note that some rules depend on others.
-For instance, `objectivec` requires that the `c` rule is also included.
-If you do not get code coloring for a certain syntax after including it here, then it probably means that one of its dependency is missing.
+For instance, `objectivec` requires the `c` rule to be also included.
+If you do not get code coloring for a certain syntax after including it, then it probably means that one of its dependency is missing.
 Please refer to the list of Prism components for more details._

 #### Check file sizes during build

-TODO
+Once Chappe is done building your docs, it checks for all built files sizes against maximum build size rules.
+This is done to ensure that you do not get bad surprises, especially when including images in guides, about your Developer Docs users experiencing slow load times.

+In the event a build size rule threshold is reached, the Chappe CLI will error out, informing you which file is over-sized.

+To adjust thresholds or disable this checker rule, open your `config.json` file and refer to the `rules.build_size` property:

+* To circumvent build failure when a file is over-sized, change `fail` to `false`;
+* Maximum sizes can be adjusted where relevant in `sizes` (note that sizes are in bytes, so 10KB is `10000`);

 ### Chappe CLI usage